mike-ward/lsv/README.md

 ## Why?

-I started writing an `ls` implemention for the V Languages CoreUtils project.
+I started writing a `ls` implemention for the V Languages CoreUtils project.
 Coreutils is a reimplementation of the POSIX and GNU utility programs written in the V Language.
 Everything was going fine until I started having too much fun and down the, "Rabbit Hole" I went.

 What's this V language?
-You can read about it here but the short version is it a simple, fast, safe, compiled language for developing maintainable software.
+You can read about it [here](https://vlang.io/), but the short version is it is a simple, fast, safe, compiled language for developing maintainable software.
 I mentioned `lsv` is not written in Rust.
 I'm not trashing Rust.
 It is obviously a robust and popular language.
 However, it's a steep climb to get up to speed and requires a fair bit of cognitive load to use it well.

 V is the opposite.
 It has many of the same safty features of Rust, but without the cognitive over head.
 It's simple, straightfoward syntax makes it a breeze to write.
-Compiles happen in milliseconds, not minutes and hours.
-And you don't need any special build helpers like Gradle.
+Builds happen in milliseconds, not minutes and hours.
+You don't need any special build tools like Gradle.

 `lsv` exists not because I wanted to write another file lister, but because it was so much darn fun writing in V. I get the same giddy feeling writing code in V as I did 40 years ago when I first discovered C.

 So yeah, I'm a V fan boy, but after 40+ years of programming, I find it refreshing to go back something so easy and enjoyable.

-Finally, take a look at the 'lsv' code base.
-The entire code base is **1.2 lines** 🧐.
+Finally, take a look at the `lsv` code base.
+The entire code base is **1.2K lines** 🧐.
 Furthermore, the implemention is straightforward.
 No threading, coroutines or fancy memory management.
-Even if you don't know V I bet you can understand it.
+Even if you don't know V, I'm betting you can understand the code.

 ## Helping Out